mbukowicz/mbukowicz.github.io/_posts/2020-04-11-querying-in-spring-data.md

 you have to do what you have to do, but considering the alternatives is advisable.

 <div class="my-info">
-For complete set of examples please check <a href="https://github.com/mbukowicz/spring-data-queries">the following GitHub repository</a>.
+For a complete set of examples please check <a href="https://github.com/mbukowicz/spring-data-queries">the following GitHub repository</a>.
 </div>